123santoshi/DSA/README.md

-    b)finding kth smallest element in array(practice in geeks for geeks) c)to extract the new string from given conditions d)to get a string where all occurances of its first char have been changed to  "#" except first character
+    b)finding kth smallest element in array(practice in geeks for geeks) c)to extract the new string from given conditions d)to get a string where all occurances of its first char have been changed to  "#" except first character 8)IN DAY8 PRACTICNG COMANDS ON SQL
+    2)count al permutations
+   9)IN DAY9 PRACTICING QUESTIONS ON STRINGS
+    a)string find
+    b)vowels change with numbers